heiswayi/heiswayi.nrird.com/qrcode.md

 keywords: qrcode, qrcode generator, qrcode api, qrcode google, qrcode php
 ---

-This is a simple QR Code generator API that you can simply use.
+This is a simple QR Code generator API that you can use.

 **API URL:** [https://dev.nrird.com/qrcode/](https://dev.nrird.com/qrcode/)